Design and Technology

 Design and Technology is highly regarded by employers and universities for its emphasis on innovation, practical application, and technical skills.
 Many universities and colleges offer specialised courses in engineering, industrial design, and creative technologies, allowing students to further develop their expertise and pursue rewarding careers in a dynamic and evolving sector.

-Year 7 Curriculum Overview
+Year 7 Curriculum plans

 |